 In general, Tenerife is a destination where it’s beautiful all year round.
-The temperature usually remains between 11°C and 26°C. The hottest months include June, July, August, and September when the temperature rarely drops below 22°C. The chance of getting caught in the rain is low (only a few days per month).
+The temperature usually remains between 11°C and 26°C. The hottest months include June, July, August, and September when the temperature rarely drops below 22°C. No wonder why Tenerife is among the favourite family friendly holidays in the Winter.
+The chance of getting caught in the rain is low (only a few days per month).
 However, Tenerife is known for its micro-climates.
-Between the north and the south, there can easily be a difference of 5°C.
+Between the North and the South, there can easily be a difference of 5°C.

 8 – Did you know…